FINDING THE TREASURES OF DARKNESS AND WEALTH OF SECRET PLACES

 The world has a long list of fortune-seekers who have pursued the fleeting clouds of a get-rich-quick scheme or hoped to find the magic pill that could transform their life.
 And people have not only sought for physical and material enrichment, for centuries they have sought psychics, spiritists, and cults to appease their spiritual longings.
 Did you know there are over 1000 sacred sites worldwide that people visit by the millions?
 They are lured to these places with the hope of experiencing something transformational.
 Such “holy sites” claim they emanate with a mystical power that people can draw from.
 Other places promise miracles or the ability to alter circumstances.
 For example:

-There are people that believe the Great Pyramid in Egypt amplifies an energy field that worshipers can absorb.
+There are people who believe the Great Pyramid in Egypt amplifies an energy field that worshipers can absorb.

 India boasts of hundreds of sacred groves where powerful gods live.